-All your marketing is for naught if the one-on-one customer experience fails to deliver on the promises in your marketing materials.
-Make employee outreach part of your ongoing marketing plan.
+All your marketing is for naught if the one-on-one customer experience that your employees bring falls short.
 Employees should understand the brand promise and their role in delivering on it.

 When you share customer insights company-wide, you help create a consistent customer experience at every point of contact.
 Outreach to the employee team is how you, the marketing team, helps deliver a world-class customer experience, how you increase customer lifetime value, and how you help generate customer referrals.

 If you want to be a strategic marketer and own the conversation about marketing in your organization, it’s time to start planning.
 Marketing takes more than good ideas.
 It takes a commitment to the customer and a willingness to follow the data.

 You can do this!
 If you’d like some help at any stage in the process, just reach out.
 Whether you need some coaching on your Good Idea Fairy’s latest “gift,” help building leadership buy-in, or support to execute the plan, we’re here.